 The last part of the trip takes travellers past stunning Mediterranean landscapes, complete with palm trees.

 The Gotthard Panorama Express does not operate year round.
-It will recommence service on 14 April, 2023 and operate until mid-October.
+It will recommence service on 20 April 2024 and operate until 20 October 2024.

 My Experience Using the Swiss Travel Pass